GrayedFox/blockscrape/README.md

 The scraper does have some persistance although it's pretty basic: blockscrape saves the last written block to a file (`last-written-block`) and will begin from the next block down the chain, so you can safely restart it with, say, a cron job in case it dies.

-The data dumps are saved in the (you guessed it!) dumps folder which
+The data dumps are saved in the (you guessed it!) dumps folder and reference the first and final (last written) blocks in the data dump, for example `blocks-109330-109300.csv`.

 * BLOCKSCRAPECACHESIZE: max transactions able to be stored in the LRU cache (defaults to `100000`)
 * BLOCKSCRAPECLI: the name of the cli interface of your local blockchain, in undefined defaults to `bitcoin-cli`